BASIC KNOWLEDGE - BIPOLAR JUNCTION TRANSISTOR An introduction to the bipolar junction transistor (BJT)

 Invented in the early 1950s, the bipolar junction transistor (BJT) revolutionized the field of electronics.
 The transistor is the foundation of computer memories, microprocessors, and other integrated circuits.

-A bipolar junction transistor, also called bipolar transistors, is a three-terminal device that can function as electronic switches or signal amplifiers.
+A bipolar junction transistor, also called bipolar transistor, is a three-terminal device that can function as electronic switch or signal amplifier.
 In this article, we'll go through the basics of this type of transistor.

 What is a bipolar junction transistor (BJT)?